 1.3.1.
 General.
 Sysco Corporation will, or will cause the applicable Sysco Party to, with respect to each Facility: (a) if not already furnished to EESI, provide EESI with the Facility name, address, billing address, Utility meter and account numbers and the two most recent Utility Invoices within five business days after the Effective Date; (b) elect to participate in retail access under the Act and Rules and timely make any notifications (on a form notice to be provided by EESI) required in order to do so; (c) upon the request of EESI, designate EESI as its Competitive Supplier, which designation will be exclusive as to the Facilities for the Contract Term (except as otherwise provided in Section 2.2.1), and properly notify each Utility of such designation (on a form notice to be provided by EESI); (d) pay all Connection Fees; and (e) if required by the applicable Utility, execute a separate written confirmation with the Utility acknowledging the Sysco Party’s obligation to pay certain transition recovery costs to the Utility pursuant to the Utility's rate schedule and tariff.

 1.3.2.
 Utility Curtailment Orders.
 Each Sysco Party will comply with any and all curtailment or interruption orders, instructions or similar notices by a Utility requiring the interruption or curtailment of such Sysco Party’s energy usage at any of its Facilities (a "Utility Curtailment Order").
 Sysco Corporation will be responsible for and pay any and all Penalties associated with the failure of such Sysco Party to comply with a Utility Curtailment Order.
-Only for the purpose of calculating Excess Usage and Deficiency Usage, each kWh of energy actually curtailed by the applicable Sysco Parties pursuant to this Section 1.3.2 shall be added to the Actual Usage for the applicable Facility for the applicable Billing Cycle as if such curtailed energy had been used at such Facility during such Billing Cycle.
+Only for the purpose of calculating [Why should it apply to Excess Usage?]
+Deficiency Usage, each kWh of energy actually curtailed by the applicable Sysco Parties pursuant to this Section 1.3.2 shall be added to the Actual Usage for the applicable Facility for the applicable Billing Cycle as if such curtailed energy had been used at such Facility during such Billing Cycle.

 1.4 Sysco Parties’ Right to Self-Generate Energy.
 Notwithstanding any provision contained herein to the contrary, during periods (a) of Force Majeure, (b) of Utility Curtailment Orders, or (c) when the Utility is unable to deliver energy, each of the Sysco Parties retains the right, in its sole discretion and at its sole cost and expense, to generate energy at and for its Facility and other business operations or for any reason through portable generators or such other equipment as it may deem appropriate.
 Nothing contained in this section, however, shall relieve in any way either of the Parties’ obligations under this Agreement.